tormjens/eventy/README.md

 }, 20, 1);
 ```

 Again the first argument must be the name of the hook.
 The second would be a callback.
-This could be either a Closure, a string referring to a class in the application container (`MyNamespace\Http\Listener@myHookListener`) or a globally registered function `function_name`.
+This could be either a Closure, a string referring to a class in the application container (`MyNamespace\Http\Listener@myHookListener`), an array callback (`[$object, 'method']`) or a globally registered function `function_name`.
 The third argument is the priority of the hook.
 The lower the number, the earlier the execution.
 The fourth parameter specifies the number of arguments your listener accepts.

 ### Filters